nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ## Acknowledgements

 We would like to acknowledge Hong Lin Shang, whose Duke we built upon for our project.
+We would also like to acknowledge the NUSMods Team, whose NUSMods API we used to scrape module data from.

 ## Design